garychou/postindustrial/docs/year-5/README.md

 ## Developing a Practice of Momentum

-**Christina**: There is a related thread here about developing a practice of momentum: how do you maintain weekly progress or make decisions when you’re stuck?
+**C:** There is a related thread here about developing a practice of momentum: how do you maintain weekly progress or make decisions when you’re stuck?
 How do you work through that cycle of doubt?

 > I’ve come to really appreciate the process of review as a weapon for getting past the cycle of doubt and uncertainty.